ghiscoding/slickgrid-universal/README.md

 ```

 ### Tests
-To run all packages Jest unit tests, you can run this command
+To run all unit tests (with Jest), you can run this command
 ```bash
 yarn run test